 Sun Maya Lohar, a migrant worker from neighbouring Darjeeling district, West Bengal, is one of the many who arrives in Sikkim every year to work in road construction.
-She and her group of friends have been doing this job for many years.
-Like many, she is unaware of basic laws governing labour, and is completely subservient to the contractor who hires her in a menial wage, which takes many days of hard labour to fructify.
-Health remains a concern for this group with often difficult and long work timings along with an equally difficult terrain.
+She and her friends have been doing this job for many years and like many, she is unaware of basic laws governing labour; completely subservient to the contractor who hires her at a menial wage, which takes many days of hard labour to fructify.
+Health remains a concern for this group with often difficult and long work timings along in an equally difficult terrain.
 By the time their stipulated working dates are over, their health is usually at its worst.

 Complete dismantling of labour contract system is now being seen as the only option for activists to shed some light into a complete overhaul of the present system, under which, migrant labourers can find a sense of justice and seek redressal of their problems.

 It must be realised that migration happens in a region which has a lot of opportunities.
-Sikkim is rising and in the years to come, the state is slated to see an accelerated growth in its economy coupled with declining fertility rate of the Sikkimese.
-Influx has the potential to be the next big political issue in the future, as there won’t be enough work force to drive the economic engine with influx as the only option.
+Sikkim is rising and in the years to come, the state is slated to see an accelerated growth in its economy coupled with a declining fertility rate of the Sikkimese.
+The influx has the potential to be the next big political issue in the future, as there won’t be enough workforce to drive the economic engine, with influx as the only option.

 The need to seriously rejig the labour policy in tandem with human rights with urgency is the need of the hour for a small state like Sikkim, which is environmentally fragile and economically vulnerable.
 A blanket economic and social protection for the labourers along with protection of the local concern is of primary importance for stakeholders to solve.